truenas/documentation/content/SCALE/Shares/_index.md

 discovery.sendtargets.auth.username = user
 discovery.sendtargets.auth.password = secret
 ```
-The user for `discovery.sendtargets.auth.username` is set in the *Authorized Access* used by the *Portal* of the iSCSI share.
+The user for `discovery.sendtargets.auth.username` is set in the *Authorized Access* used by the iSCSI share *Portal* .
 Likewise, the password to use for `discovery.sendtargets.auth.password` is the *Authorized Access* secret.
 Without those lines, the iscsiadm will not discover the Portal with the CHAP authentication method.

-Next, enter `sudo iscsiadm \--mode node \--targetname {BASENAME}:{TARGETNAME} \--portal {IPADDRESS} \--login`, where *{BASENAME}* and *{TARGETNAME}* is the information from the discovery command.
+Next, enter `sudo iscsiadm \--mode node \--targetname {BASENAME}:{TARGETNAME} \--portal {IPADDRESS} \--login`, where *{BASENAME}* and *{TARGETNAME}* is the discovery command information.

 ![LinuxISCSILogin](/images/CORE/LinuxISCSILogin.png "Linux ISCSI Login")